dereksonderegger/141/docs/06_X-Y_relationships.md

 <img src="06_X-Y_relationships_files/figure-html/unnamed-chunk-13-1.png" width="672" />

+## Regression Lines

+Often I want to add a trend line to a scatter plot.
+This line is the line that fits through the data "the best", where "the best" minimizes the sum of the *squared* vertical distances between the data points and the trend line.

+**In Tableau, click the analytics tab and drag the trend line icon onto the graph.
+You can then select the shape of the line you'd like to add.**

+## Plot building process

+Often I find myself making a bunch of graphs and none of them show something interesting.
+The following is my usual path of investigation in situations where I have several (3 or more) variables and I want to understand how they relate to each other.
+Below is a recommended analysis path, but shouldn't be taken as the *only* path towards finding an interesting visualization in a data set.

+1. Identify the strongest or most interesting relationships.
+If there is an obvious response variable, I will examine all the others as predictors to the response.
+I then approximately rank them as to which variable most strongly predicts the response.
+If there isn't a obvious response, I'll look at the pairs plot and pick out the strongest relationship.

+2. Start with the strongest relationship with those variables on the x and y axis.
+Preferentially, I'll use quantitative variables for these.
+Next add other variables to the graph as attributes high on the EPT scale (size, color) or on the grouping scale (facets, shape).

+The critical aspect is that I want to select the most important relationship to be displayed via the x and y axis and then other relationships added on top via the other graph attributes.

 ## Exercises

 1. Read Chapters 12 and 18 from Wilke's book.
 Feel free to skip section 12.3.